-For installation of your SW 350-II a set of allen keys is supplied.
+For installation of your Superwind 353 a set of allen keys is supplied.
 It is recommended to prepare some additional tools as follows:

-set of screw drivers set of spanners wire strippers wire crimpers heat shrink or electrical tape multimeter
+screw drivers set of spanners wire strippers wire crimpers heat shrink or electrical tape multimeter

 For correct tightening of the screws a torque wrench is recommended.